sumitkharche/springboot-fullstack-cloud-run/README.md

-# springboot-fullstack-cloud-run
+# Wiseland Spring Boot Fullstack Template for Google Cloud Run.

-A starter template for Spring Boot full stack setup to run on Google Cloud Run.
+Use this template to run your spring boot app on Google Clould Run.
+This setup uses Google SQL (Mysql), Freemarker Templates and Twitter Bootstrap.